TomBenDor/AP1/ex1/readme.md

 # KNN Classifier

 ## Implementation
-To keep the code generic, we created an interface called `Classified`:
+To keep the code generic, we created an interface called `Classifiable`:
 ```c++
 template<class T>
 class Classifiable {